syafiq/llm_vd/README.md

 ## RQ1
 ### Data Processing
-To replicate the data processing for each programming language, run `getdata.py` from `RQ1/data_processing/` directory.
+To replicate the data processing of [CVEFixes](https://github.com/secureIT-project/CVEfixes) for each programming language, run `getdata.py` from `RQ1/data_processing/` directory.

 Example
 ```bash